gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

   - Azure IoT Hub or Event Bus Host name eg "MakerDen.azure-devices.net", Device ID, and Key.
 For IoT Hub get this information from the Device Explorer, for Event Hub, get from Azure Management Portal.
   - Geo location of the device

-Deploy this app to the NodeMCU to write configuration settings to EEPROM.
+Upload this sketch to the device to write configuration settings to EEPROM.

 **Be sure to call function initCloudConfig() with no parameters to ensure Azure and Network parameters are read from EEPROM.**